srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 }
 ```

 ### Update the cell's weights

 In *supervised learning* we train the network by letting it know how far off its previous *guess* or *prediction* was.
-The network then slightly adjusts its weights in order to reduce the *error*, i.e. in order to allow its next *guess* or *prediction* to move close the *target*.
+The network then slightly adjusts its weights in order to reduce the *error*, i.e. in order to allow its next *guess* or *prediction* to move closer to the *target*.
-The size of the incremental change is given not the network in the form of a constant which is normally called the `LEARNING_RATE`.
+The size of the incremental change is given to the network in the form of a constant which is normally called the `LEARNING_RATE`.

 ```c
 void updateCellWeights(Cell *c, double err){